wolispace/onland/README.md

 We have two gamelists: default and moved
 All player interactions are stored in moved
 Default is loaded from the server
-Moved is stored in loca storage
+Moved is stored in local storage
-A gamesLists consists of several itemLists
+A gamesList consists of several itemLists
 An itemList has an id eg '_s' for surface and a list of items Decoding is done per gameList and takes a string (\n ignored) '_s|a,,rock,,10,20;b,,rock,,30,40